fredgibbs/fredgibbs.github.io/courses/digital-history/unm-spatial-history-guidelines.md

 - 2 modern photographs (via your phone if you can't find any) of your building/space.
 It's very effective to try to replicate a perspective of a historical photo to show change over time.
 - IMAGES IN YOUR ESSAYS MUST BE HIGH QUALITY SCANS/PHOTOS.
 Of course you can take lots of low quality pics for your own research process.
 - Informative captions on your images that don't merely describe what the image is, but why it's significant.
+- Your captions must include a citation to its digital home (via a hyperlink), or the box where you found it.
 - Subheadings to delineate your main topics and make your essay more skimmable.
 - You can start writing in MS Word if you want to, but eventually we're going to use different technologies for publishing our essays.
 In the meantime, DO NOT SPEND ANY TIME FORMATTING YOUR ESSAY or embedding images or anything like that.
 Just write and decide what images to use.
 - Ultimately, your essay needs to be written in Markdown and uploaded to our GitHub repository, but don't worry if that makes no sense as you get started.
 Everything you need to know/do is already on the syllabus and will be covered extensively in class.